DataIntellectTech/TorQ/docs/dataaccess.md

 |join     |`raze`         |`.dataaccess.multiprocjoin` |Join function to merge the tables                 |
 |timeout  |`00:00:03`     |0Wn                         |Maximum time for query to run                     |

-The key benefit of using `.dataaccess.getdata` is when capturing cross process aggregations, as seen below where the user gets the max/min bid/ask across the RDB and HDB.
+One major benefit of using `.dataaccess.getdata` can be seen when performing aggregations across different processes.
+An example of this can be seen below, where the user gets the max/min of bid/ask across both the RDB and HDB.

 ```
 g"querydict"